aws/aws-sdk-php-zf2/README.md

 Amazon CloudFront resources.

 > **Note:** Both of the view helpers generate URLs with an HTTPS scheme by default.
 This is ideal for security, but please keep in mind that Amazon CloudFront charges more for HTTPS requests.
-You can turn SSL off by calling the `setUseSsl` method on both helpers.
+You can use a different scheme (e.g., HTTP) by calling the `setScheme` method on either helper.

 #### S3Link View Helper